GeeWee/boilerplatefree/README.md

 [Install on Nuget](https://www.nuget.org/packages/BoilerplateFree/)

-**This project is still in alpha stages.
-Please try it out and report any issues.**
+**This project in alpha stages, however it is not currently maintained.
+Please feel free to fork it if you want to develop further on the concept.**

 **You need to use at least .NET 5.0.4 for this library to work.
 Earlier versions of .NET 5 will not work**